Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

 Inverse problems are commonplace across science and engineering fields.
 Typically, such problems are ill-posed, non-unique, and nonlinear, requiring computationally expensive solvers and hand-crafted knowledge~\citep{tarantola2005inverse}.
 Inverse problems governed by partial differential equations (PDEs) aim to infer unknown coefficient fields $a \in \mathcal{A}$ (e.g., coefficients, sources) from partial or noisy observations $u_\mathrm{obs}$.
 Formally, with forward operator $L:\mathcal A\to\mathcal U$, mask operator $M$, and noise $\epsilon$, the observation model is

 Applications such as weather forecasting~\citep{manshausen2024generative} and geophysical imaging~\citep{herrmann2012efficient}, operate under \emph{sparse} sensor coverage, where observations are available only on a small fraction of the spatial domain.
-Separately, acquiring paired training data $(a,u)$ requires repeatedly solving the underlying PDE~\citep{chen2024data}, resulting in an imbalanced regime with abundant coefficients but scarce paired coefficient-solution samples.
+Separately, acquiring paired training data $(a,u)$ requires repeatedly solving the underlying PDE~\citep{chen2024data}, leading to an imbalanced regime with abundant coefficients but scarce paired coefficient-solution samples.

 Bayesian generative modeling has emerged as a principled paradigm for solving PDE inverse problems by sampling from the posterior $p(a \mid u_\mathrm{obs})$.
 Guidance-based methods such as Diffusion Posterior Sampling (DPS~\citep{chung2022diffusion}) evaluate the observation likelihood to steer prior samples toward the posterior during the reverse diffusion process.
 Recent frameworks, including DiffusionPDE~\citep{huang2024diffusionpde} and FunDPS~\citep{yao2025guided}, implement this by learning a diffusion prior over the \emph{joint} distribution of coefficients and solutions $p(a,u)$ and apply guidance by masking the observed components.
 As a result, joint-embedding models must recover the underlying physics purely from statistical cross-field correlations.
 Conceptually, this reduces inverse PDE solving to inpainting problems in the joint space, raising a fundamental question: